upbond/auth-php/CONTRIBUTING.md

 To run integration tests on the SDK, you'll need to create a `.env` file in the root of this package with the following entries:

-- `DOMAIN` - Auth0 domain for your test tenant
+- `DOMAIN` - Auth domain for your test tenant
 - `APP_CLIENT_ID` - Client ID for a Regular Web Application within your test tenant
 - `APP_CLIENT_SECRET` - Client Secret for a Regular Web Application within your test tenant